hashicorp/terraform-website/content/source/docs/enterprise/private/vault.html.md

 ## role\_id and secret\_id

-The `role_id` and `secret_id` values created during setup will be input during the installation of the product, along with the URL to be used to access your vault cluster, such as `https://vault.mycompany.com:8200`.
-If you use SSL to access the vault cluster, be sure that the Certificate Authority used is a globally trusted one or input in the section of the installer to upload a custom CA bundle.
+The `role_id` and `secret_id` values created during configuration will be input during the PTFE installation along with the Vault cluster URL such as `https://vault.mycompany.com:8200`.
+If you use SSL to access the Vault cluster, be sure that the Certificate Authority used is a globally trusted one or input in the section of the installer to upload a custom CA bundle.